 The Cetagandians in the Vorkosigan Saga are a human variety of this, being obsessed with aesthetic accomplishments and possessing an extreme superiority complex.
 Naturally Barrayarans have other ideas.

-Betans can be kind of like this, everyone making a fuss about how morrally superior they are.
+Betans can be kind of like this, everyone making a fuss about how morally superior they are.

 In Dragonlance the Qualinesti elves and especially the Silvanesti elves.
-Their common belief is the following: they're the chosen race of the god of good Paladine (despite failing in actually doing something good to the world), they're the best in everything, blame humans for every single bad thing happened to Krynn, especially the Cataclysm and the return of the chromatic dragons.
-Oh, they're also so arrogant that they'll enslave their less-evoluted cousins, the Kagonesti.
-They eventually pay for their hubris by losing both their homelands (Silvanost's taken by minotaurs, while Qualinost is destroyed by a giant dragon).
+Their common belief is that they are the chosen race of the god of good, Paladine (despite failing in actually doing something good to the world), they're the best in everything, and they blame humans for every single bad thing happened to Krynn, especially the Cataclysm and the return of the chromatic dragons.
+Oh, they're also so arrogant that they'll enslave their less-evolved cousins, the Kagonesti.
+They eventually pay for their hubris by losing their homelands (Silvanost's taken by minotaurs, while Qualinost is destroyed by a giant dragon).

 The antihero of Jack Vance's Green Magic is a master of the Black and White Arts who discovers the existence of an even more powerful form of magic.
 He actually does argue with elves, or rather the sprites of the Green Plane, and makes himself such a nuisance to them that they eventually give up and teach him Green magic, although they repeatedly warn him it's a terrible idea.
 They were right: it turns out that human beings are just too primitive to ever become competent in Green magic... oh, and once exposed to the indescribable beauty of the Green plane, no human will ever again be content with anything on Earth.